TriDF: Evaluating Perception, Detection, and Hallucination for Interpretable DeepFake Detection: Experiments

-\jy{\textbf{Interpretable Detection, Perception and Hallucination Robustness.}} \jy{\cref{tab:open-ended} reports results on two test sets along three dimensions: detection accuracy (ACC), explanatory coverage (\textit{Cover}), and hallucination severity (\textit{CHAIR}, \textit{Hal}).
-For Type-A \texttt{<OEQ>} questions, where the input is known to be fake, proprietary MLLMs, Qwen3-Omni-30B, and LLaVa-OV-72B can effectively explain potential artifacts, achieving \textit{Cover} above 0.50.
-However, their relatively high \textit{CHAIR} and \textit{Hal} scores indicate that hallucinations remain widespread in most model outputs.
-The $F^{0.5}$-score provides a single weighted indicator that jointly accounts for \textit{Cover} and \textit{CHAIR}, and is thus suitable for holistic evaluation of interpretability and hallucination.}
+\textbf{Interpretable Detection, Perception and Hallucination Robustness.} \cref{tab:open-ended} reports benchmarking results on two types of \texttt{<OEQ>}.
+For Type-A \texttt{<OEQ>}, where the input is known to be fake, GPT-5, Gemini 2.5-Pro, Claude Sonnet 4.5, and LLaVa-OV-72B can effectively explain potential artifacts, as indicated by higher \textit{Cover}.
+On the other hand, \textit{CHAIR} and \textit{Hal} scores are generally high, indicating that hallucinations remain widespread in most model outputs.
+Overall, $F^{0.5}$-score provides a single weighted indicator that jointly accounts for \textit{Cover} and \textit{CHAIR}, and is suitable for holistic evaluation of interpretability and hallucination.

-\jy{For Type-B \texttt{<OEQ>} questions, models must both classify real/fake and provide an explanation.
-In the image modality, Gemini-2.5-Pro and Qwen3-Omni-30B achieve strong detection accuracy and higher \textit{Cover} than other models, reflecting stronger explanatory ability.
-Nonetheless, Qwen3-Omni-30B still exhibits hallucinations, as suggested by its \textit{CHAIR} and \textit{Hal} scores.
-In the video modality, the drop in detection accuracy reflects increased task difficulty, while the roughly halved \textit{Cover} further highlights the challenge of explaining video DeepFakes.} \jy{Our evaluation framework also uncovers behaviors that were previously difficult to characterize, turning qualitative interpretability into more quantifiable insights.
-For example, InternVL2.5-8B exhibits both low \textit{Cover} (worse) and low \textit{CHAIR} (better).
-A closer inspection of its predictions shows that the model consistently identifies a small set of artifacts, but the range of artifact types it can detect is notably limited.}
+For Type-B \texttt{<OEQ>}, models must both classify real/fake and provide an explanation.
+For image modality, Gemini 2.5-Pro and Qwen3-Omni-30B-A3B-Instruct achieve strong \textit{Acc.} and higher \textit{Cover} than others, reflecting stronger explanatory ability.
+Nonetheless, Qwen3-Omni-30B-A3B-Instruct exhibits pronounce hallucinations, as suggested by its \textit{CHAIR} and \textit{Hal}.
+For video modality, the drops in \textit{Acc.} for most models reflect increased task difficulty, while the roughly halved \textit{Cover} further highlights the challenge of explaining video DeepFakes.